- Academic English Studies (ESL)

 Majors study musicianship, literature, and theory, and take weekly lessons in their performance area.
 Ensemble participation further develops skills in group music-making and allows students to broaden their knowledge of repertoire and performance styles.

 Students find unusual opportunities to integrate musical studies with activities on Lewis & Clark’s overseas or off-campus study programs.
-The music department leads a spring-semester program to London every other year.
+The music department leads a spring-semester program to London every other year and a summer term program to Ghana every other year.
+Students have also studied music as part of other overseas programs.

 Opportunities for nonmajors